What do a naval aviator, an Episcopalian priest and a trauma surgeon have in common?

 Without getting into a complex conversation about quantum mechanics, it’s fair at least to say the connection between consciousness and quantum theory is a can of worms that scientists have been kicking around for a long time.

-“Classical physics is wrong,” Greyson tells us.
+“Classical physics is not wrong,” Greyson tells us.
 “It’s just limited.”

-“We’re not going back it materialism.
+“We’re not going back to materialism.
 Because it’s a failed world view.”

 New York Times best-selling author Dr. Eben Alexander and I stand awkwardly in a narrow corridor behind the main conference room of the IANDS convention.